rage/java-programming/data/part-8/3-similarity-of-objects.md

 We find the borrower when searching for the same object that was given as a key to the hash map's `put` method.
 However, when searching by the exact same book but with a different object,a borrwer isn't found, and we get the _null_ reference instead.
 The reason lies in the default implementation of the `hashCode` method in the `Object` class.
 The default implementation creates a `hashCode` value based on the object's reference, which means that books having the same content that are nonetheless different objects get different results from the hashCode method.
 As such, the object is not being searched for in the right place.

-For the HashMap to work in thw way we want it to, that is, to return the borrower when given an object with the correct _content_ (not necessarily the same object as the original key), the class that's the key must overwrite the `hashCode` method in addition to the `equals` method.
+For the HashMap to work in the way we want it to, that is, to return the borrower when given an object with the correct _content_ (not necessarily the same object as the original key), the class that's the key must overwrite the `hashCode` method in addition to the `equals` method.
 The method must be overwritten so that it gives the same numerical result for all objects with the same content.
 Also, some objects with different contents may get the same result from the hashCode method.
 However, with the HashMap's performance in mind, it is essential that objects with different contents get the same hash value as rarely as possible.

 We've previously used `String` objects as HashMap keys, so we can deduce that the`String` class has a well-functioning `hashCode` implementation of its own.
 We'll _Delegate_, i.e., transfer the computational responsibility to the `String` object.